codefordenver/denverpovertymap/README.md

 # denverpovertymap

-## We will be showing data based on paverty per county
+## We will be showing data based on poverty per county